mauveferret/ISInCa/docs/distributions.md

 the signal on the spectrum, but the capability to distinguish closely located energy peaks would reduce.
  - `β [deg]`, that is the polar registration angle relative to the surface normal.
  - `dβ [deg]`, that defines  the energy analyzer registration angle in  scattering plane.
- -  `β [deg]`, that is the polar registration angle relative to the surface normal.
  -  `dβ [deg]`, that defines  the width of the β registration angle
  - `φ [deg]`, that is the azimuth registration angle relative to the Z axis.
  - `dφ [deg]`, that defines  the width of the φ registration angle.